-Largely undeveloped, the west coast of Nicaragua is made up of huge swaths of unspoiled beaches framing the picturesque Pacific ocean.
+Largely undeveloped, the west coast of Nicaragua is made up of huge swaths of unspoiled beaches known as the Emerald Coast.
 These beaches range from flat, sandy stretches to forest dotted cliffs and stretches covered by rocky terrain.
 There is much for you to explore and discover along Nicaragua’s coast.
 The surfing possibilities are also endless and there are several small, coastal towns to visit and immerse yourself in their eclectic, surf village vibe.

 NICARAGUA’S PACIFIC BEACHES